A note on the identity module in $c=0$ CFTs: OPE and two-point functions

 Were this not to hold, the construction of $t$ - and in fact, the whole argument trying to salvage finite OPEs at $c=0$ - would fail.
 Luckily, this property is known to hold, at least in the case of the Potts model - see appendix \ref{Paabb} for further detail.
 We then have the following two-point functions at $c=0$:

 where

-From \eqref{tT2pt} we see that the fields $(t,T)$ form a rank-2 Jordan cell.
-Note that $\theta$ is not uniquely defined, as the algebraic definition of $t$ ``on top of the Jordan cell'' allows a redefinition $t\to t+\hbox{const.}T$.
+From \eqref{tT2pt} we see that the fields $(t,T)$ form a rank-2 Jordan block.
+Note that $\theta$ is not uniquely defined, as the algebraic definition of $t$ ``on top of the Jordan block'' allows a redefinition $t\to t+\hbox{const.}T$.

 The remaining terms in the second line of the OPE \eqref{OPEc} now become:

 where we have used that $\partial\bar{T}=\bar{\partial}T=0$ and $\alpha(c=0)=\frac{1}{4}$.

 Using \eqref{tdef} and \eqref{A}, we can write, to leading order as $c\to 0$